-Mayor Peter Kelly reads Auditor General Larry Munroe’s report into concert cash advances at city hall yesterday. - Ryan Taplin/Metro
+Mayor Peter Kelly reads Auditor General Larry Munroe’s report into concert cash advances at city hall at a recent session. - Ryan Taplin/Metro

 [HALIFAX, NS] — There is confusion brewing at city hall over how auditor general Larry Munroe’s report into the concert-cash scandal will move forward in council.